U.S. braces for 'hardest' week as coronavirus deaths mount

 White House medical experts have forecast that between 100,000 to 240,000 Americans could be killed in the pandemic, even if sweeping orders to stay home are followed.

-Kate Lynn Blatt, 38, a property manager from rural Pottsville, Pennsylvania, said she was astounded that her state’s governor, Tom Wolf, waited until last Wednesday to issue a statewide stay-at-home order.
+Still, members of Trump’s coronavirus task force saw signs of progress in their fight against the virus.

-“We were shocked.
-I can’t believe Trump hasn’t issued a nationwide order and I still can’t believe there are states that are still open,” Blatt said.
+“We’re very hopeful that over the next week, although we’ll see rising number of cases and people who lose their lives to this illness, we’re also hopeful to see a stabilization of cases across these large metro areas where the outbreak began several weeks ago,” task force coordinator Dr. Deborah Birx told reporters.

-Reporting by Susan Heavey and Amanda Becker in Washington, Nathan Layne in Wilton, Connecticut, Joseph Ax in New York, Elizabeth Culliford in Birmingham, England, and Daniel Trotta; Writing by Lisa Shumaker and Andrew Hay; Editing by Daniel Wallis and Peter Cooney
+Reporting by Susan Heavey, Amanda Becker, Alexandra Alper and Matt Spetalnick in Washington, Nathan Layne in Wilton, Connecticut, Joseph Ax in New York, Elizabeth Culliford in Birmingham, England, and Daniel Trotta in New York; Writing by Lisa Shumaker and Andrew Hay; Editing by Daniel Wallis and Peter Cooney